Services

 Processing and Agreement

-• If approved, a funding agreement must be signed before any payment is made.
+• If approved, the recipient must enter into a funding agreement with the Province of Ontario before any payment is made.

 Additional information